 How to build an MVP, step by step

-Here is your algorithm for developing MVPs:
+Here is your algorithm for building MVPs:

 - decide on your business model